monarch-initiative/QC/docs/index.md

 heterogeneous sources updating their data, their data formats, their data servers, their data licenses, keeping the ingestion running is a Sisyphean endeavor.

-When hundreds of million statements are successfully produced questions abound: what they contain?
+When hundreds of million statements are successfully produced, questions abound: What do they contain?
 How do they compare with previous releases?
 What is new?
 What went away?
 What caused these changes?
 Does the output conform to the intended model?